 Examinations are generally presided over by our Commissioner or Deputy Commissioners.
-However, an examiner with limited powers may be appointed.
+At other times, we will appoint an examiner with limited powers.

-Private examinations are not open to the general public or the media.
-However, a public report may be released when the investigation is finalised.
+To ensure an investigation’s integrity, most examinations are private.
+This means they’re not open to the public or the media.
+However, a public report is generally released when the investigation is finalised.

 - there are exceptional circumstances

-- they can be held without causing unreasonable damage to a person’s reputation, safety or wellbeing.
+- it won’t cause unreasonable damage to a person’s reputation, safety or wellbeing.

-During a public examination, the hearing room is open to the general public.
-Transcripts and other information may be published on our website.
+The hearing room is open to the public and examinations can be watched via video stream on this website.
+Transcripts and other information are also published on our website.